sanhng/nhungnguoivodanh/Home.md

 # What is fastjson?
 Fastjson is a JSON processor (JSON parser + JSON generator) written in Java:
-* FAST (measured to be faster than any other Java parser and databinder, incudes jackson. )
+* FAST (measured to be faster than any other Java parser and databinder, includes jackson. )
 * Powerful (full data binding for common JDK classes as well as any Java Bean class, Collection, Map, Date or enum)
 * Zero-dependency (does not rely on other packages beyond JDK)
 * Open Source (Apache License 2.0)